 It is irrelevant under Illinois law that PlayWood did not actually use the concept in its business.
 The proper criterion is not 'actual use' but whether the trade secret is "of value" to the company.
 Kennedy's testimony was more than sufficient to permit the jury to conclude that the concept was "of value" to PlayWood.
 It is equally irrelevant that PlayWood did not seek to patent its concept.
 So long as the concept remains a secret, i.e., outside of the public domain, there is no need for patent protection.
-Professor Milgrim makes this point well: "Since every inventor has the right to keep his invention secret, one who has made a patentable invention has the option to maintain it in secrecy, relying upon protection accorded to a trade secret rather 728728 than upon the rights which accrue by a patent grant."
-1 Roger M. Milgrim, Milgrim on Trade Secrets § 1.08[1] (2002).
+Professor Milgrim makes this point well: "Since every inventor has the right to keep his invention secret, one who has made a patentable invention has the option to maintain it in secrecy, relying upon protection accorded to a trade secret rather than upon the rights which accrue by a patent grant."
 It was up to PlayWood, not the district court, to determine when and how the concept should have been disclosed to the public.
-5. Amount of time, effort and money expended by PlayWood in developing its concept

-PlayWood expended very little time and money developing its concept; by Clausi's own account, the cost to PlayWood was less than one dollar and the time spent was less than one-half hour.
-The district court determined that "[s]uch an insignificant investment is ... insufficient as a matter of Illinois law to establish the status of a 'trade secret.'"
+5. Amount of time, effort and money expended by PlayWood in developing its concept one dollar and the time spent was less than one-half hour.
+The district court determined that "such an insignificant investment is insufficient as a matter of Illinois law to establish the status of a 'trade secret."
 We believe that the district court gave too much weight to the time, effort and expense of developing the track.